Hire Agreement for Langford Village Community Centre

-You must not use the premises, (please note the car park does not belong to us) for any purpose other than that described in the Agreement and must not sub-hire or use the premises or allow the premises to be used for any unlawful or unsuitable purpose or in any unlawful way nor do anything or bring on to the premises anything which might endanger the premises or render invalid any insurance policies covering the premises nor allow the consumption of alcohol without our written permission.
+The hirer may only use the premises, (please note the car park does not belong to us) for the activities described in the booking agreement.
+You must not sub-hire or use the premises or allow the premises to be used for any unlawful or unsuitable purpose or in any unlawful way nor do anything or bring on to the premises anything which might endanger the premises or render invalid any insurance policies covering the premises nor allow the consumption of alcohol without our written permission.

-Dangerous and Unsuitable performances – involving danger to the public or of a sexually explicit nature must not take place
+3.1 Dangerous and Unsuitable performances – involving danger to the public or of a sexually explicit nature must not take place.

 4. Insurance and indemnity

 You are liable for:

 (a) the cost of repair of any damage (including accidental and malicious damage) done to any part of the premises including its curtilage or its contents

 (b) all claims, losses, damages and costs made against or incurred by us, our employees, volunteers, agents or invitees in respect of damage or loss of property or injury to persons arising as a result of your use of the premises (including the storage of equipment)or due to an action or inaction which renders the hall unusable for subsequent users